mirbozorgi-com/Gamification-Microservice/README.md

 <hr style="border:2px solid gray"> </hr>

+☢️ FeignError Service : With this service all the errors in feign and chaining will be centralized, and you can detect the bottleneck manually(after implementation of Sentry.io, this service will be terminated.)

 ☢️ Challenge Service : You can create multiple challenges in order to user participation.

 ☢️ Cohort Service : You can assign cohort to users and do a/b testing